 Things to Do in Bacalar

-The boat tour is the most popular activity to do in Bacalar, and booking this should be your top priority.
-You can join a boat tour — or hire your own boat if you want a private trip — and explore the lagoon, from the shallow waters of Pirates’ Canal to the dark cenotes within the lake itself.
-Many boats come with drinks and turn into a party!
-You can book a boat trip with an open bar here.
+A boat tour is the most popular activity to do in Bacalar, and booking this should be your top priority.
+You can join a boat tour (this one has an open bar) — or hire your own boat if you want a private trip — and explore the lagoon, from the shallow waters of Pirates’ Canal to the dark cenotes within the lake itself.
+Many boats turn into a party!

 Spend a day at Los Rapidos.
 Los Rapidos is a riverside beach club about a 20-minute drive outside Bacalar.
 You can sit by the river, lie in Instagrammable hammocks right in the water, and enjoy food and cocktails — but the best part is jumping in the river and letting it whisk you downstream!
 Insanely fun.